Ascocarp: Perithecium

 Sometimes the perithecia are "free" (individually visible from the outside), but in many species they are embedded in a dense sterile tissue of haploid cells called a stroma (plural: stromata).
+Some fungi have a shield-shaped layer called a clypeus over their perithecia.

 Pseudothecium

 This is similar to a perithecium, but the asci are not regularly organised into a hymenium and they are bitunicate, having a double wall that expands when it takes up water and shoots the enclosed spores out suddenly to disperse them.
 Example species are Apple scab (Venturia inaequalis) and the horse chestnut disease Guignardia aesculi.